 Cultural Anthropology, Minor

-The cultural anthropology minor at Northeastern focuses on the study of human culture and its intersections with structures of inequality (e.g., race, class, and gender) and contemporary global issues.
+The cultural anthropology minor at Northeastern focuses on the study of culture as it is located in issues of race, ethnicity, class, gender, history, and globalization.
 Students develop proficiencies in widely applicable skills and frameworks, such as cultural relativism, comparative analysis, cross-cultural communication, research design, and ethnographic field research.
 Students have the opportunity to work with faculty members with regional expertise in Latin America, Europe, Asia, Africa, and North America and who teach courses on contemporary issues such as globalization, digital technologies, consumerism, sports, gender and sexuality, tourism, and social movements.
 This minor can complement a wide range of majors throughout the university, providing students with regional expertise and a depth of cultural understanding.

 Complete all courses listed below unless otherwise indicated.
 Also complete any corequisite labs, recitations, clinicals, or tools courses where specified.

 |or ANTH 3410||Ethnographic Field Experience|

 |Culture and Politics in Modern India|

 |Complete two ANTH courses.||8|